ibm-mas/cli/docs/commands/install.md

 ### Step 3: IBM Maximo Operator Catalog Selection
-You must decide whether to use the online dynamic catalog or an offline static catalog.
-The default is to use the static catalog, for more information about catalog choice refer to [Choosing the right catalog](../guides/choosing-the-right-catalog.md).

-If you selected to use a static catalog then you will be presented with a table of available catalogs and the versions of MAS available in the catalog.
+You will be presented with a table of available catalogs and the versions of MAS available in the catalog.
 Make the selection using the numbers in the left-most column.

 ### Step 4: License Terms